redhat-performance/aimlperf_reg_tests/FFTW/OpenShift/README.md

 ```

 This command calls for NFD to be used when building and running the FFTW benchmark app.
 The `true` and `true` inputs represent whether to use AVX or AVX2, respectively.
 You do not need to pass in `nfd` if you don't want to use NFD, but note that you cannot specify AVX or AVX2 without using NFD!

+If you wish to create a MachineSet and run the pod on a node with a specific instance type, use `scripts/create_machineset.sh`.